From Out-of-Distribution Detection to Hallucination Detection: A Geometric View: Experiments

 \paragraph{Baselines}

 We compare our method against \emph{training-free} hallucination detectors that operate on a \emph{single sample}.
 In addition to Perplexity (Section~\ref{sec:method}), we consider common baselines: Predictive Probability, i.e., $\prod_{t=1}^T p(\bm{y}_t \mid \bm{x}, \bm{y}_{< t})$, Length-Normalized (LN) Predictive Probability, which normalizes predictive probability by output sequence length; Perplexity \cite{si2022prompting}, which measures model predictive uncertainty; Maximum Softmax Probability (Max P) \cite{wang2024latent}; and verbalized method P(True)~\cite{kadavath2022language}, which queries model confidence through an auxiliary prompt verbatim, as in the original paper.
-Following \cite{wang2024latent}, we also consider latent-space Chain-of-Embeddings (CoE) methods, including CoE-R and CoE-C.
+We also consider latent-space Chain-of-Embeddings (CoE) methods \citep{wang2024latent}, including CoE-R and CoE-C.

 In addition, we compare against baselines that detect hallucinations by measuring consistency across \emph{multiple samples}.
 Specifically, we compare against Lexical Similarity \citep{lin2022towards, lin2023generating}, which measures consistency using ROUGE-L scores; SelfCheckGPT-NLI \citep{manakul2023selfcheckgpt}, which measures discrepancies via contradiction scores from natural language inference; and Semantic Entropy \citep{semanticentropy}, which clusters similar texts and then computes entropy across clusters.
-In our experiments, we set the sample size to three and the temperature to 0.5.
-The rest of the setups follow the original paper.
+In our experiments, we set the temperature to $0.5$ and the sample size to three.
+We consider different sample size in Appendix~\ref{app:selfcheck_sample_size}.